This post is also available in: Deutsch

-I was born in the North of Germany but today I live with my vegetarian family in Dresden, Saxony.
+I was born in the North of Germany but today I live in Dresden, Saxony together with my with my vegetarian family.
 I am vegan for ethical and political reasons.
 In Germany many people love their meat.
 We have a huge meat industry, too.
 But we also have lots of vegetarians.
 Over the last two years or so, veganism has become popular as well.
 But for many people it’s often just another fad diet.
 The most recent method to lose weight.

 I am not a health nut.
 Of course I take my vitamin B 12 and I do eat a balanced diet.
 But I am a vegan for ethical reasons and I don’t buy into the “clean eating”, no sugar, no gluten, no fat ideology.
 (I want to make sure I get all the nutrients so I can keep up living as a happy vegan.
 I don’t want to be someone who had to give up this lifestyle because they didn’t take care of themselves.)
 When I post a new entry and I receive a comment by a person who tells me that “yes, the food looks delicious, but right now I cannot have gluten, fat, sugar, etc…” it makes me sad.
 Sometimes these people have their good reasons (like a gluten intolerance, a coconut oil allergy, etc.) but sometimes they might buy into the latest fad.